 permit others to use such access; or

-disclose his or her password or access phrase or number to others.
+disclose their password or access phrase or number to others.

 Commentary

 [1] The implementation of systems for the electronic registration of documents imposes special responsibilities on lawyers and others using the system.
 The integrity and security of the system is achieved, in part, by its maintaining a record of those using the system for any transactions.
 Statements professing compliance with law without registration of supporting documents may be made only by lawyers in good standing.
 It is, therefore, important that lawyers should maintain and ensure the security and the exclusively personal use of the personalized access code, diskettes, etc., used to access the system and the personalized access pass phrase or number.